 Medicare is health insurance that is available to people who are 65 years and older, as well as individuals with certain disabilities and medical conditions.
 Medicare is divided into four main parts: A, B, C, and D. The first two parts, A and B, are sometimes called “Original Medicare.”
 Part C, also known as “Medicare Advantage” is a private insurance plan that provides similar benefits as Original Medicare.
 The final piece of Medicare, Part D, is a prescription drug plan.

 Part A is the hospital insurance part of Original Medicare.
 If you enroll in Medicare, you must have Part A. All of the other parts are optional.

 The coverage for Part A spans from inpatient hospital care to at-home physical therapy.
 It also covers blood transfusions after the first 3 pints of blood and inpatient care at a religious, non-medical care facility.

-Medicare Part B covers health benefits ranging from yearly wellness exams to preventative services, which include vaccinations and cancer screenings.
+Medicare Part B covers health care benefits ranging from yearly wellness exams to preventative services, which include vaccinations and cancer screenings.

-Part C is insurance that covers the same things as Original Medicare, but it is provided by private companies and usually includes additional benefits, such as prescription drug coverage, vision, dental, and wellness programs.
+Medicare Part C is insurance that covers the same things as Original Medicare, but it is provided by private companies and usually includes additional benefits, such as prescription drug coverage, vision, dental, and wellness programs.

 Medicare Part D is the Prescription Drug Coverage portion of Medicare.
 The plans are offered by private insurers and not the federal government.
 It is an optional add-on to Original Medicare to help cover prescription drug expenses.